Mizraim & Cush: The Name Of Africa In The Bible

 Mizraim and Cush are the names by which Africa is called in the Bible.

-These two names for Africa in the Bible, Mizraim and Cush are derived from Ancient Egyptian names for regions on the African continent.
+These two names for Africa in the Bible, Mizraim and Cush are derived from names used by the Nile Valley Civilization Ancient Egyptians of Kemet for regions on the African continent.

 Mizraim and Cush are mentioned in several Old Testament stories, particularly in relation to Joseph’s brothers.